System explainer · Steam Frame

-The simple version: Steam Frame is for people who want Steam in a headset.
-The careful version: Steam Frame may be strongest when paired with a gaming PC or Steam Machine.
+Steam Frame is for people who want Steam in a headset.
+Its strongest early use may still be streaming from a gaming PC or Steam Machine.

 Steam Frame is easier to understand after Steam Deck: both are SteamOS devices trying to make more of the Steam library work away from a traditional Windows desktop.